 What is the righteousness of God?
 The Greek phrase dikaiosyne theou is translated as righteousness of God.
 Dikaiosyne theou connotes right standing before God.
-To possess the righteousness of God means that the Father has granted a legal verdict in favor of each person who has accepted the Lord Jesus Christ as their Savior and Lord.
+To possess the righteousness of God means that the Father has determined a legal verdict in favor of each person who has accepted the Lord Jesus Christ as their Savior and Lord.
 The Father has exonerated us.
 Every child of the King has been justified!
 What does that mean?

-Justified in the Greek is dikaioo.
-Dikaioo is a legal term and indicates that to be declared to be righteous by the Father.
-We are truly guilty and unrighteous before we accept the Lord Jesus Christ as our Savior.
-But because of His death on the cross, we are redeemed and justified.
-We are declared righteous, just as He is righteous (2 Corinthians 5:21).
+The Greek word translated as justified is dikaioo.
+Dikaioo is a legal term and signifies being declared to be righteous by the Father.
+We were truly guilty and unrighteous before we accept the Lord Jesus Christ as our Savior.
+But because of His death on the cross, we were redeemed and justified.
+We were declared righteous, just as He is righteous (2 Corinthians 5:21).

 Adam and Eve committed the original crime of disobeying the Father and choosing to sin.
 Consequently, all of their descendants are born in sin.
 It is as though sinfulness is part of our human DNA.

-When the Father justifies us, it is though He replicates our DNA with a magnificent genetic modification.
+When the Father justifies a child of the King, it is though He replicates our DNA with a magnificent genetic modification.
 He replaces the old DNA strands with entirely new DNA strands which are free from sin.

 We are once and for all forgiven, exonerated, and our guilt is forever expunged (Colossians 2:13).